mmallicoat/marshallmallicoat.com/content/pages/portfolio.rst

 ..
 Links to pages on website included in figure caption must be anonymous links (i.e., using __ instead of _ at end) for some reason.

 `Dental Demographics`_
 ----------------------

 .. figure:: ./figures/practice-count.png
    :align: center
    :target: ../dental-demographics.html
+   :alt: Dental Demographic

-   Geo-plotting Census and business data to find profitable locations for a dental practice.
+   Mapping demographic and competitor data to find profitable locations for a dental practice

 .. _`Dental Demographics`: ../dental-demographics.html